 - You have used up all five choices and have not been accepted by all five institutions

 - You have declined the offers you’ve received

 When will it be available?

-UCAS Extra will be available from 25th February until the 4th July 2019.
-If you still do not hold any offers after 4th July, you can apply for an additional choice through Clearing.
+UCAS Extra will be available from 25th February until the 5th July 2020.
+If you still do not hold any offers after 5th July, you can apply for an additional choice through UCAS Clearing.

 How does it work?